-The Obstetric Anesthesia Service at Brigham and Women's Hospital is recognized as one of the finest departments of its kind in the world.
-From the most routine births to the most complex, we are ready to take care of every mother who delivers her baby at Brigham and Women's Hospital.
-We realize that the birth of your child will be one of the most important experiences in your life, which is why we are committed to making this event as safe and comfortable as possible for you and your baby.
-The Obstetric Anesthesia Service covers the labor and delivery unit 24 hours-a-day, 7 days-a-week to provide specialized care for you.
+The Obstetric Anesthesia Service at Brigham and Women's Hospital is recognized as one of the most advanced programs of its kind in the world.
+From routine births to the most complex, we are prepared to care for every mother who delivers her baby at Brigham and Women's Hospital.

 In 1847, the first anesthetic was used in childbirth at the Boston Lying-In Hospital, one of the nation’s first maternity hospitals and a predecessor hospital to Brigham and Women’s.
 The first pain-free childbirth using regional anesthesia was reported in July of 1900.

 Since then, a firm and dedicated commitment of anesthesiologists and professional societies, such as the Society of Obstetric Anesthesia and Perinatology (SOAP), have led to tremendous advances in regional anesthesia, providing safe, pain-free delivery when requested.

 New regional anesthesia techniques, a variety of newer medications and methods of administration, and dedicated obstetric anesthesia and nursing care teams have made pain-free childbirth with regional anesthesia a safe option for expectant mothers in this century.

 It is fortunate that in this era, pain relief during labor and delivery is an accepted part of the childbirth process.
 We embrace the opinion of the American College of Obstetricians and Gynecologists that pain relief should be given when a laboring woman requests it.